 Whether you’re a billionaire or a recent graduate, we’re all the same on the tennis court, so learn a social sport already.
 And for those of you still spending lots of your money on a car, Tom drives a ~7 year old Honda Accord!

 INSIDE YALE’S ENDOWMENT ASSET ALLOCATION

-Here is data from the Yale Endowment Report, which finished their fiscal 2015 year ending in June with a 11.5% absolute return allocation compared to a calendar year ~1.35% return for the S&P 500.
+Here is historical performance data from the Yale Endowment Report.
 If you can consistently make 5% – 10% on billions of dollars, you’re going to do fine despite underperforming the S&P 500 during some years.

 In addition to steady returns, notice the gradual increase in asset allocation to Absolute Return, Venture Capital, and Foreign Equity and the gradual decrease in exposure to Real Estate, Domestic Equity, Natural Resources, and Leveraged Buyouts since 2011.

 Here is Yale’s 2019 planned asset allocation as stated in their latest newsletter.

 Yale’s asset allocation is so diversified compared to the typical investor who might only invest in stocks and bonds.
 The reason for Yale’s diversification is due to their size, access, experience, and time horizon.